This article has been updated on 11/6/2014

 4. Berkshire's roots go back more than 174 years to the founding of textile manufacturer Valley Falls Company, which itself merged with Berkshire Cotton Manufacturing Company in 1929.
 The resulting company merged with Hathaway Manufacturing to create Berkshire Hathaway in 1955.

 6. In 1981, just 12 people attended Berkshire's annual shareholder meeting.
-This year, an estimated 35,000 shareholders are expected to make the trip to Omaha.
+This year, an estimated 40,000 shareholders made the trip to Omaha.

-7. Over the course of just nine hours at last year's annual meeting, Berkshire shareholders bought 1,090 pairs of Justin Boots, 10,010 pounds of See's candy, 12,879 Quikut knives, and 5,784 pairs of Wells Lamont gloves.
-No wonder Buffett joked a few months ago, "Anyone who says money can't buy happiness simply hasn't shopped at our meeting."
+7. Over the course of just nine hours at last year's annual meeting, Berkshire shareholders bought 1,062 pairs of Justin Boots, 12,792 pounds of See's candy, 11,162 Quikut knives, and 6,344 pairs of Wells Lamont gloves.
+No wonder Buffett joked a few months earlier, "Anyone who says money can't buy happiness simply hasn't shopped at our meeting."

-9. Only 24 of those employees work at Berkshire's headquarters office -- a testament to Buffett's decentralized management structure, which entrusts business unit leaders to make the best possible decisions with minimal bureaucracy.
+9. That included just 25 people at Berkshire's headquarters office -- a testament to Buffett's decentralized management structure, which entrusts business unit leaders to make the best possible decisions with minimal bureaucracy.

-10. Not including its equity holdings and recently acquired 50% stake in Heinz (UNKNOWN: HNZ.DL ) , Berkshire is made up of 57 distinct subsidiary businesses.
+10. Not including its equity holdings, Berkshire is made up of 57 distinct subsidiary businesses.

-12. In keeping with his principles on maintaining an adequate margin of safety, Buffett insists on keeping at least $20 billion in cash on Berkshire's balance sheet at any given time.
+12. In keeping with his principles on maintaining an adequate margin of safety, Buffett insists on having at least $20 billion in cash on Berkshire's balance sheet at any given time.

-13. Berkshire's insurance operations have registered an underwriting profit for the past ten consecutive years, good for a total pre-tax gain of $18.6 billion -- and an incredible feat in the insurance industry.
-For some context, consider rival insurer State Farm (a well-managed company in its own right) has operated at an underwriting loss for nine of the last 12 years.
+13. Berkshire's insurance operations have operated at an underwriting profit for the past 11 consecutive years, good for a total pre-tax gain of $22 billion -- and an incredible feat in the insurance industry.
+For some context, consider rival insurer State Farm (a well-managed company in its own right) has operated at an underwriting loss for nine of the last 13 years.

-17. Construction began just a few days ago on one of those projects, the 579 Megawatt Antelope Valley Solar joint venture with SunPower Corporation (NASDAQ: SPWR ) .
-When all is said and done, it will have provided 650 jobs and more than $500 million in regional economic impact over the course of its three-year construction period, and should provide enough energy to power around 400,000 average California homes.
+17. But don't forget solar power, which currently comprises just 8% of MidAmerican's renewable generation capacity.
+In particular, consider its 579 Megawatt Antelope Valley Solar joint venture with SunPower Corporation (NASDAQ: SPWR ) , construction for which began last year and is expected to complete by the end of 2015.
+When all is said and done, this project will have provided 650 jobs and more than $500 million in regional economic impact, and should provide enough clean energy to power around 255,000 average California homes.

 18. Berkshire's currently carries about 15% of all inter-city freight in the U.S. through its Burlington Northern Santa Fe subsidiary.
 That calculation includes all goods transported by truck, rail, water, air, or pipeline.